-Section 2: Activity Philosophy
+Section 2 Activity Philosophy

 Activities are considered an integral part of the school's program of education and provide experiences that will help boys and girls physically, mentally and emotionally.
 The element of competition and winning, though it exists, is controlled to the point it does not determine the nature or success of the program.
 This is considered to be educationally and psychologically sound because of the training it offers for living in a competitive society.
 Students are stimulated to want to win and excel, but the principles of good sportsmanship prevail at all times to enhance the educational values of contests.
 We believe that participation in activities, both as a player and as a student spectator, is an integral part of the students' educational experiences.
-Such participation is a privilege that carries with it responsibilities to the school, to the team, to the students are representing all of these groups.
+Such participation is a privilege that carries with it responsibilities to the school, to the team, to the student body, to the community and to the students themselves.
+In their play and their conduct, students are representing all of these groups.
 Such experiences contribute to the knowledge, skill and emotional patterns that they possess, thereby making them better people and citizens.